Cook what you love with control and convenience.

 Many of us are spending more time at home indoors.
 Many factors contribute to indoor air quality, such as building materials, cleaning products and the food you cook.

-Using an electric or gas cooktop, especially frying, broiling and other cooking at high temperatures, can produce pollutants.
+Using a gas or electric cooktop, especially frying, broiling and other cooking at high temperatures, can produce pollutants.
 Using a toaster can too.

-- It’s important to have good kitchen ventilation, whether cooking with an electric or natural gas cooktop.
+- It’s important to have good kitchen ventilation each time you cook.
 Exhaust fans remove emissions directly at the stove before they mix into surrounding air.

 - Fans also increase overall air exchange in the home to remove pollutants from indoor air.